Thinking of increasing your charge out rates for your law firm – here’s how to do it!

 The notion of saying ‘no’ to a client might have been regarded as a no-no but you have the ability to sculpt the firm you want and go for the better paying work so don’t self-justify accepting a lesser sum.
 We can show you how to get the work in that is the profitable work you want.
 Doing unprofitable work will catch up to you eventually.

-Your price raising mythologies must involve a forthright yet sensitive dialogue with clients.
+Your price raising and charge out rate mythologies must involve a forthright yet sensitive dialogue with clients.
 Obviously we don’t want to you to lose clients but if, despite your explanations, they flatly refuse to engage, it is time to give serious consideration to parting company with those clients.
 On top of that law firms need to limit discounting, and only use it in the rarest of situations.

 There are marketing strategies that work so you are better off to turn your mind to clients who will pay and to seek new work from full fee paying clients.
 If you do this you increase your chances of greater success.